awsdocs/aws-private-ca-user-guide/doc_source/PcaRevokeCert.md

 }]
 ```

-## Using the AWS CLI to revoke a certificate<a name="PcaRevokeCli"></a>
+## Using the AWS CLI to Revoke a Certificate<a name="PcaRevokeCli"></a>

-Use the [revoke\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/revoke-certificate.html) command to revoke a private certificate\.
-You can also use the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) function\.
+Use the `[revoke\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/revoke-certificate.html)` command to revoke a private certificate\.
+You can also use the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) command\.
 The serial number must be in hexadecimal format\.
-You can retrieve the serial number by calling the [get\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/get-certificate.html) command\.
+You can retrieve the serial number by calling the `[get\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/get-certificate.html)` command\.
 The `revoke-certificate` command does not return a response\.

 ```
 aws acm-pca revoke-certificate \